Mookeis/CP317-W2018-G3/documents/Subby-Design.md

 * Users are able to view available sublets on a map
 * Users can post their rooms for rent in addition to posting "wanted" ads
 * Users can rate other users based on their experiences
-* Users are able to place a bid on properties they are interested in

 ## 3.3.
 General Constraints
 * Google Maps API Budget